My whole plan in doing this website is to write the book I wish someone would have handed me when I started.

 My work insurance covered some therapy and prescription costs.
 These savings are reflected in the totals.

-My research is high because I was using AOL on an hourly rate to research transition stuff.
+My research is high because internet access was at an hourly rate when I was researching transition stuff.
 My therapy was about average.
 My electrolysis was high because I’ve also included some body work I did prior to considering transition, and because I had very heavy facial hair.
 Voice, hormones, hair loss solutions were about average.

 Plastic surgery is what basically doubled my costs above the estimated average.
-SRS, labiaplasty, and legal stuff was all average.
+Bottom surgery and legal stuff was all average.
 My miscellaneous costs were a bit above average from buying some decent work clothes.

 If you’d have asked me when I started, I would never have dreamed I’d be spending this much.
 I hope this helps you think seriously and realistically about your own projected costs.

-Again, do not use my figures to estimate your own costs
+Again, do not use my 1995 figures to estimate your own costs.

 Next: Your spending plan